nyorain/vil/docs/own/workstack.md

+- [ ] fix vulkan samples vertex input issues (e.g. try gears)
+- [ ] fix vulkan samples "Losing open cmd" with trianglevulkan13

 - [ ] rename vku to vpp?
+- [ ] Textual "bound descriptor sets" inspector
+	- [ ] Allow to inspect before/after BindDescriptorSets/PushDescriptorSet
 - [ ] make xfb patching also use new dynamic on-demand patching system?
 	- [ ] make that less error-prone.
 Completely store/forward pNext?
+- [ ] do we really need the advanceUntilValid calls in ds.cpp?
+      We do not handle it like this for push descriptors in cb.cpp.
+	  Write interfaces that can handle the overflow that vulkan allows?
+	  Should be compatible with out memory layout.
 - [ ] CommandHook: soft invalidate (don't invalidate state)
 - [ ] add serialize support for more commands (e.g. Bind)
 - [ ] serialize further gui state, e.g. selected I/O